Denoising Diffusion Planner: Learning Complex Paths from Low-Quality Demonstrations: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed DDP, an approach to designing a path planner for a robotic end effector using DDPMs that does not use expert demonstrations, but only low-quality and synthetic data.
-Using only straight lines, the DDP can produce complex paths that avoid obstacles by utilizing the generalization capabilities of the DDPM and different conditional-sampling strategies.
-Additionally, deploying the DDP in a closed-loop receding-horizon control scheme and continuously update the plan allowes for the DDP to reach difficult targets that cannot be reached in an open-loop configuration.
+In this work, we Denoising Diffusion Planner (DDP), an approach to design a path planner for a robotic end effector using DDPMs that does not use expert demonstrations, but only low-quality and synthetic data.
+Trained only with straight lines, the DDP can produce complex paths that avoid obstacles by utilizing the generalization capabilities of the DDPM and different conditional-sampling strategies.
+Additionally, deploying the DDP in a closed-loop receding-horizon control scheme and continuously update the plan allows for reaching difficult targets that cannot be reached in an open-loop configuration.

 Future research will further investigate the trade-off between return conditioning, goal state inpainting, and planning horizon, as our results revealed these three elements crucial for generating high-quality paths.
 Additionally, it is essential to investigate strategies to reduce the need for (high-quality) data by exploiting physical priors \cite{Shu2023AReconstruction,Bastek2024Physics-InformedModels} or known geometries and symmetries \cite{Yim2023SE3Generation, Jiang2023SEEstimation}.